Introduction: Pyramid Puzzles

-Every year the people at F.I.R.S.T. come up with a new and different game for the robots to play.
+Every year the people at F.I.R.S.T. (for inspiration and recognition in science and technology) up with a new and different game for the robots to play.
 This year, the game involved the robots collecting and shooting these balls into a hopper.
 It seemed a shame to let these go to waste after the season was over.

 You can do the same thing on a smaller scale with practice golf balls.
 I have tried for years to make these out of ping pong balls but just could not figure out what kind of glue could stand up to teenage abuse.

 Balls with holes--20 for the small puzzle, 35 for the large puzzle

 Scissors--strong enough to cut the ends of the zip ties

 Plyers--to pull the zip ties tight (optional if you have strong hands)

 Step 2: Notice the Pattern of the Holes

 I noticed that the hole pattern on the balls was different on different parts of the ball.
 It would be a good idea to check yours before you start.
 You want the balls to line up right or the puzzle will not work well.

 My balls had a seem around the middle where the 2 pieces of plastic were joined.
 The holes around this equator were arranged differently than the holes at the north and south poles.
 At the poles I had one hole surrounded by 4 holes.
 This is the set of holes I choose to work with.

 The holes on my practice golf balls were arranged in clusters of 4.
 You could use 2 opposite clusters to connect them.